Live, explore and play in Glenelg Shire Victoria

 Positioned centrally in the shire is the UNESCO listed Budj Bim National Heritage Landscape, where for thousands of years Gunditjmara people have engineered an extensive aquaculture system along local lava flows and wetlands.
 This breathtaking cultural landscape is accessible via guided tours with local rangers.

-The UNESCO World Heritage listed Budj Bim cultural landscape, available via guided tours.
+Glenelg Shire Victoria's UNESCO World Heritage listed Budj Bim cultural landscape, available via guided tours.

 In addition to the shire’s rich natural assets is an impressive calendar of major events which continues to grow each year.

-From the Casterton Kelpie Muster and Hooked on Portland, to Heywood’s Wood, Wine & Roses Festival and Truck & Ute Show, events in Glenelg Shire attract many thousands of visitors each year, playing a vital role in the promotion of communities and all that the region has to offer.
+From the Casterton Kelpie Muster and Hooked on Portland, to Heywood’s Wood, Wine & Roses Festival and Truck & Ute Show, events in Glenelg Shire Victoria attract many thousands of visitors each year, playing a vital role in the promotion of communities and all that the region has to offer.

 Jon Stevens performing at the Hooked on Portland festival in 2020.

-These iconic events are accompanied by an exciting array of community celebrations, festivals, cultural gatherings and sporting events that are the heart of townships across the Shire.
+These iconic events are accompanied by an exciting array of community celebrations, festivals, cultural gatherings and sporting events that are the heart of townships across the Glenelg Shire Victoria.
 Perhaps the greatest attraction of the Glenelg Shire is the strength of community spirit.
 The Shire boasts one of the highest rates of volunteerism in the State with nearly one third of residents engaging in voluntary work through an organisation or group (source: ABS), a testament to the community’s strong pride and altruism.

 Major townships: Portland, Casterton and Heywood